 What does he mean by “great habits”?
 He elaborated on this in a Quora post.
 In summary, he says:

 My books basically describe the habits: code for other people, work in small steps, rest well.

 Kent’s concept of “great habits” has been with me for years, and it’s a guiding principle when I think about how I do my work, and how I train and mentor others to do their work.
 The concept of “great habits” has applications far beyond computer science and software devepment—the habitual use of check lists in industries like medicine and aviation are examples.

-Both on my blog and on my YouTube channel, DevOps Habits, I spend a lot of time exploring what I consider to be “great habits” for a developer to learn and adopt.
+Both on my blog and on my YouTube channel, The Tiny DevOps Guy, I spend a lot of time exploring what I consider to be “great habits” for a developer to learn and adopt.
 Subscribe to my mailing list if you’d like to receive notifications as I add new posts on these topics.

 The importance of great habits